 b) include a PDU session status IE in the REGISTRATION ACCEPT message to indicate which PDU sessions are active in the AMF.

+If the Allowed PDU session status IE is included in the REGISTRATION REQUEST message, the AMF shall:

+a) indicate the SMF to re-activate the user plane for the corresponding PDU session contexts allowed to be re-activated over 3GPP access and have indicated pending downlink data; and

+b) notify the SMF that have indicated pending downlink data, that reactivation of the corresponding PDU Session contexts user plane cannot be performed if not allowed to be re-activated over 3GPP access; and

+c) include the PDU session reactivation result IE in the REGISTRATION ACCEPT message to indicate the successfully reactivated PDU session contexts.

 If the AMF needs to initiate PDU session status synchronization the AMF shall include a PDU session status IE in the REGISTRATION ACCEPT message to indicate the UE which PDU sessions are active in the AMF.

 The AMF may include the LADN information in the REGISTRATION ACCEPT message as described in subclause 5.5.1.2.4.
+The UE, upon receiving the REGISTRATION ACCEPT message with the LADN information, shall delete its old LADN information (if any) and store the received new LADN information.

 If the AMF does not include the LADN information in the REGISTATION ACCEPT message during mobility registration update procedure, the UE shall delete its old LADN information.